-Cell membranes: architecture and dynamics (models); membrane composition, the lipid bilayer/membrane; a summary of membrane functions - simple diffusion, facilitated transports, active transport.
+Cell membranes: Architecture and membrane models; membrane composition, the lipid bilayer/membrane, protein types and carbohydrates; a summary of membrane functions; transport across the membrane: simple diffusion, osmosis, facilitated transports, active transport.

-Eukaryotic cell organelles and functions: Structure and functions of the following cell organelles: endoplasmic reticulum, Golgi complex, lysosome, ribosome and mitochondria.
-Principles & applications of differential centrifugation in the fractionation of cellular organelles and Svedberg unit; endosymbiotic theories mechanisms of vesicular transport; introduction to transit peptide, signal peptide and translocons.
+Eukaryotic cell organelles and functions: Structure and functions of the following cell organelles: endoplasmic reticulum, secretory and transmembrane protein synthesis; Golgi complex, hypothesis of transport across golgi cisternae; lysosome, autophagic pathway; ribosome; mitochondria, ATP synthesis: structure of ATP synthetase, binding change mechanism.
+Principles & applications of differential centrifugation in the fractionation of cellular organelles and Svedberg unit; endosymbiotic theories

-Nucleus and cell cycle: Genome organization, structure and function of nucleus, nuclear envelope, structure of chromatin, nucleosome and chromosome, cell cycle and its regulation, mitosis and meiosis
+Nucleus and cell cycle: Genome organization, structure and function of nucleus, nuclear envelope, nuclear pore complex, structure of chromatin, nucleosome and chromosome, protein import from cytoplasm to nucleus; cell cycle and its regulation, cyclins-CdKs, checkpoints, mitosis and meiosis

-Molecule and Protein Trafficking: The compartmentalization of higher cells, transport of molecules into and out of organelle membranes, the endoplasmic reticulum, transport from the ER through the Golgi Apparatus, transport from the trans Golgi network to lysosomes, transport from the plasma membrane via endosome: Endocytosis, molecular
+Molecule and Protein Trafficking: The compartmentalization of higher cells, transport of molecules into and out of organelle membranes, the endoplasmic reticulum, transport from the ER to the Golgi Apparatus, transport from the trans Golgi network to lysosomes, molecular mechanisms of vesicular transport, coated proteins, COPI, COPII and clathrin coated vesicular transport; transport from the plasma membrane via endosome: Receptor mediated endocytosis, phagocytosis.